CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 But something is off.
 Our loyal food critic feels micromanaged, unheard, and like an order taker.
 But what have we done wrong?

+Ultimately, we have split the story by task decomposition rather than value decomposition.
+Each task is split by the activities required to complete it.

 # SPIDR Story Splitting the Restaurant Example

-The previous story split was by task composition.
+We will now attempt to split the stories by a value decomposition method using the SPIDR framework.
 What we actually want is smaller vertical slices that still produce a usable outcome.
 The SPIDR framework adds a helpful framing for story splitting:

 Now to expand this to all the acronym title's of story splitting: